 Although his first objective is always to find practical and cost-effective solutions, Scott is also experienced in utilizing the available judicial tools to enforce his clients' rights.
 He has done so successfully before mediators, arbitrators and all levels of court in British Columbia, Alberta and the Federal Court.

-Scott has particular expertise in commercial restructuring and insolvency, and routinely represents clients in CCAA, bankruptcy, receivership and foreclosure proceedings.
+Scott has particular knowledge of commercial restructuring and insolvency issues, and routinely represents clients in CCAA, bankruptcy, receivership and foreclosure proceedings.
 In those proceedings, he has acted for all parties affected by the insolvency process, including debtors, directors of debtor companies, secured creditors, insolvency professionals (in their capacity as trustee, receiver, or monitor), and unsecured creditors.

 As part of this practice focus, Scott has successfully prosecuted actions for fraud to locate, trace and recover misappropriated assets or their value.